-At the time of my inspection, the property was occupied, fully furnished and all floors were covered.
-Personal effects noted throughout the property and within cupboards which subsequently restricted my inspection.
+At the time of my inspection the property was occupied, fully furnished and all floors were covered.
+Personal effects noted throughout the property and within cupboards.
+As a result, my inspection was subsequently restricted.

-My inspection of the roof space was restricted to a view around the hatch area.
+My inspection of the roof space was restricted to a head and shoulders inspection only due to stored goods and insulation material.